 submit your e-mail to receive our e-newsletter.

 Her jewelry art forms are assembled through the harmonic use of wires, tiny discs, engraved patterns, and textures forged of gold or silver, creating elegant, yet unusual visual forms.
-The use of wires, small discs, textures, and other small elements represent the single cells that makeup all life.
-Each piece contributes to long and painful process to create beautiful and unusual art forms.
+The use of wires, small discs, textures, and other small elements represent the single cells that make up all life.
+Each piece contributes to a long and painful process to create beautiful and unusual art forms.